fangbin/AI_framework/src/README.md

 The module provides the main analysis functions called by the mman_core module.
 For this, it instantiate the Frama-C module Dataflows which provides a fix-point computation.
 The abstract value parameter of this computation is the abstract domain built for this analysis, i.e., the mman_value module.
 The analysis done is inter-procedural but not relational.
 Shall also include a meaning for generalisation of the invariants obtained by the analysis.

 #### mman_value
 This module is an interface for the different implementations of the abstract domains needed by the analysis.
 It uses the module **mman_env** to manage (insert, project out) the list of program and symbolic variable.
-The implementation available for this module, **mman_val**, encodes a cofibered product between an extended shape domain (module **mman_eshape.ml**) managing the heap and free lists and a data word domain (module **mman_dword.ml**).
+The implementation available for this module, **mman_valsw**, encodes a cofibered product between an extended shape domain (module **mman_eshape.ml**) managing the heap and free lists and a data word domain (module **mman_dword.ml**).

 #### mman_env, mman_svar